 In 2013, Claybrooks oversaw a defensive line that finished first in the league in quarterback sacks and featured defensive ends Hughes and Cordarro Law, who finished first and third in the CFL in that category.
 Hughes was named a CFL all-star and was the West Division nominee for the CFL’s Most Outstanding Defensive Player award.

-In his first season as a coach in 2012, Claybrooks guided a Stamps D-line that overcame numerous injuries to finish tied for second in the league in quarterback sacks (43) and allowed an average of fewer than 100 rushing yards per game.
-Hughes ranked second in the CFL in sacks (11), tied for the league lead in forced fumbles (five) and earned spots on the CFL and CFLPA all-star teams.
+In his first season as a coach in 2012, Claybrooks guided a Stamps D-line that overcame numerous injuries to finish tied for second in the league in quarterback sacks (43) and allowed an average of less than 100 rushing yards per game.
+Hughes ranked second in the CFL in sacks (11), tied for the league lead in forced fumbles (five) and earned a spot on the CFL all-star team.